 The last thing we are going to look at is connecting up NoT devices.
 This section will definitely depend on what smart home platform you are using.
 Some smart home systems require internet to be constantly active - but Apple HomeKit for example, uses the home hubs to get Internet connectivity and then multicast for inter-device communication.

 Creating a new NoT VLAN would involve making a new VLAN with no internet access, with respective SSIDs, such as 'KitchenNoT' and then moving those devices that don't need internet access to those networks.
 Multicast would than handle all of the device communication for HomeKit.

-HostiFi provides hosting for Ubiquiti hardware and software, with servers for UniFi and UISP as well as professional network services with HostiFi Pro.
+HostiFi provides hosting for both Ubiquiti and TP-Link software-defined-networking (SDN) applications, with servers for UniFi, UISP and Omada.
+We also offer professional networking consulting, with HostiFi Pro.